-Teachers know the objectives for each lesson and assessment is integrated into the PE Passport programme, so all members of staff and children are aware of milestones they need to reach by the end of each year group.
+Teachers know the objectives for each lesson by looking at the progression of skills document for each unit.
+Assessment is integrated into the PE Passport programme, so all members of staff and children are aware of milestones they need to reach by the end of each unit or by the end of their year group. iPads are used to collect photos and videos for assessment purposes.
+These can show children performing skills and demonstrating sportsmanship as well as discussions of knowledge and understanding between teachers and pupils and between peers.